Reservoir station (MBTA): Light rail station

 In 1974, the MBTA began rebuilding the line to accommodate the new Boeing LRVs.
 From June 8 to September 11, Highland branch cars ran on Beacon Street from Reservoir to Kenmore.
 A temporary inbound-to-outbound turning loop was built east of Reservoir for the diversion.
 Inbound cars stopped at Reservoir, ran around the temporary loop, and up the outbound side of the regular loop towards Cleveland Circle.
 Outbound cars via Beacon Street ran down the inbound side of the regular loop, around the same temporary loop track, and then continued outbound from the station.

 The regular short-turn loop was closed in August 1980 as part of the closure of the old Reservoir Carhouse, which had been built in 1889 when the Beacon Street line opened.
 The old carhouse closed on June 25, 1982; a new building opened the next year.

 The regular station, located below grade, has two side platforms serving the line's 2 tracks.
 A two-track spur with two side platforms of its own runs north of the main station and connects with the non-revenue tracks on Chestnut Hill Avenue.
 This spur, built after the loop removal in 1980, is sometimes used to detrain passengers from cars short-turning at Reservoir so as not to block the main tracks.
 A sidewalk ramp runs alongside the spur line, serving as an accessible route to the station platforms from the north.

-In the early 2000s, the MBTA modified key surface stops with raised platforms for accessibility as part of the Light Rail Accessibility Program.
-The renovation of Reservoir was completed around 2002.
+In the late 1990s and early 2000s, the MBTA modified key surface stops with raised platforms for accessibility as part of the Light Rail Accessibility Program.
+The renovation of Reservoir was completed in 1999.